eclipse-openj9/openj9-docs/docs/jitserver.md

 For more details and further discussion about security considerations, see [Free your JVM from the JIT with JITServer Technology](https://blog.openj9.org/2020/01/09/free-your-jvm-from-the-jit-with-jitserver-technology/).

-## Building an SDK with JITServer technology
+## Building a JDK with JITServer technology

-If you want to build a JDK with JITServer technology for yourself, see Appendix A of [Free your JVM from the JIT with JITServer Technology](https://blog.openj9.org/2020/01/09/free-your-jvm-from-the-jit-with-jitserver-technology/).
+If you want to build a JDK with JITServer technology, see Appendix A of [Free your JVM from the JIT with JITServer Technology](https://blog.openj9.org/2020/01/09/free-your-jvm-from-the-jit-with-jitserver-technology/).

 ## See also